akota64/swiftkey_nlp_project/README.md

 where $C(w_{1:n})$ represents the total number of times we have seen the n-gram $w_{1:n}$ in our dataset [1].
 Using count matrices of all 3-grams and 4-grams in the training dataset, we are able to calculate a conditional probability matrix of each 4-gram $w_{1:4}$, given the initial 3-gram $w_{1:3}$.
 For prediction, the 4-gram probability matrix can filtered by setting the last 3 words of a given phrase as $w_{1:3}$, and the 4th word $w_4$ with the highest probability of occurring can be chosen as the prediciton.

 ### Modified "Stupid Backoff"
 The main downside of model above is the inability to deal with out-of-vocabulary (OOV) 4-grams.
 If any of the last 3 words of a phrase have not been seen in the training data set, the model will simply not produce a prediction.
 The way that this model works around that is by a method known as "stupid backoff" [2], where the prediction algorithm backs off to 3-grams, and tries to predict the next word with only the last 2 words instead.
 This paradigm is actually used to estimate the probability of a certain 4-gram, but we have adjusted it for our purposes.
-The calculated probability is discounted at each backoff in the following way, given $ P(w_i|w_{i-n+1:i-1}) $ is unknown:
+The calculated probability is discounted at each backoff in the following way, given $P(w_i|w_{i-n+1:i-1})$ is unknown:

 $$S(w_i|w_{i-n+1:i-1}) = \lambda P(w_i|w_{i-n+2:i-1})$$

 We see that this probability no longer corresponds to a true probability, so it is denoted as $S$.
 We will refer to this as the conditional pseudo-probability.
 In our edition of this method, we always backoff all the way from 4-gram conditional probabilities to 1-gram psuedo-probabilities.
 At each backoff stage, we generate a prediction based on the conditional pseudo-probabilities at that stage.
 Thus, we end up with a 4-gram-based prediction, 3-gram-based prediction, 2-gram-based prediction, and 1-gram-based prediction, along with their respective conditional pseudo-probabilities.
 At the end, the word prediciton $w_i$ with the highest conditional pseudo-probability is chosen as our final prediction.
 Using the discounted pseudo-probabilities at this final selection stage helps to give the 4-gram model higher precedence over the lower-order n-gram models, which is how the prediction should theoretically work best (given enough training data).
 Through parameter tuning on the held-out set, we have found the optimal $\lambda$ to be $\lambda = 0.55$.

 ### Term Co-Occurrence Matrix
+A term co-occurrence matrix has also been created using textmineR, based on co-occurrence within the same sentence.
+We have used an experimental procedure to incorporate co-occurrence (and thus, context) into the prediction.
+The procedure goes as follows:

+1. User input is parsed into sentences.
+Only the last (potentially unfinished) sentence is retained.
+2. The retained sentence is tokenized into words, and stop words are removed.
+The remaining words will be referred to simply as words from now on.
+We will call these words $w_i$, so we have:

+$$w_1, \dots , w_c$$

+3. For each of the words $w_i$, we will extract all words $w_j$ with non-zero co-occurrence with $w_i$, and normalize the co-occurrences by proportion of total sentences containing the $w_i$ that also contains $w_j$, a co-occurrence rate.
+Basically, it is the empirical probability of $w_j$ being in the sentence given $w_i$ is already in the sentence.
+These will be denoted:
+$$P_{ij} = P(w_j \text{ in sentence}|w_i \text{ in sentence})$$

+4. These probabilities $P_{ij}$ are simply be multiplied across all of the words $w_i$ in our sentence (which amounts to adding the log-probabilities), and then the log probabilities are divided by the total number of words in our sentence.
+This will be referred to as the co-occurrence score for a word $w_j$, denoted as $C_j$.
+Multiplication (adding logs) is used to amplify this score for words that frequently occur together, keeping them near 1 (near 0 for logs).
+For example, let's say we have 2 words in our sentence: "brother" and "mother".
+Let's say our vocabulary has 2 words that co-occur with "brother", "sister" and "friend", while "sister" and "father" co-occur with "mother".
+The co-occurrence score for sister is calculated as the log-probability of occurring with brother plus the log-probability of occurring with mother.
+The other co-occurrences are ignored.
+We would only like to retain words that have previously co-occurred with each of the words in the matrix, and ignore novelties.
+(Novelties can be accounted for in a future implementation with a modified version of this co-occurrence method and Interpolated Kneser-Ney Smoothing)

+5. The co-occurrence score is incorporated into the final model's log-probabilities only for those words $w_j$ that already work with the given n-grams (only where $w_n=w_j$, given $w{1:(n-1)}$).
+This means that we will not be considering novel n-grams (n-grams that are not already in our training set) just based on context, but instead, attempting to incorporate context into our existing model.
+The pursuit of novelty prediction should also come with other grammatical training methods (like POS tagging), which may be incorporated in the future.

+The co-occurrence score will be incorporated into the log conditional probabilities of each of the n-gram models in the following way, creating a new score variable $S_f$ to denote the new quantity (which is clearly no longer a probability):

+$$S_f = log(S_{sb}(w_j|w_{1:n-1})) + \beta C_j$$

+for those $w_j$ that have a co-occurrence score, and

+$$S_f = log(S_{sb}(w_j|w_{1:n-1})) + \eta$$

+for those that do not.
+To reduce the number of parameters we have to train, we will dynamically set

+$$\eta = min(\beta C_j)-\beta^2$$

+and tune $\beta$ accordingly.
+Here, $S_{sb}$ denotes the discounted conditional probability that comes from stupid backoff.

 ## References